jina-ai/jina/docs/advanced/daemon/remote-executors.md

 JinaD enables deploying Executors on remote machines.
 We can pass the remote info using `host`and `port_jinad` arguments in the Flow syntax.
 Here are a few examples of using remote Executors.

-### Executor defined in YAML
+## Executor defined in YAML

 ````{tab} Local
 ```{code-block} python

+from jina import Flow

 f = Flow().add(uses='executor.yml',
                py_modules=['executor.py'])

 ```
 ````

 ````{tab} Remote
 ```{code-block} python
 ---
-emphasize-lines: 2, 3
+emphasize-lines: 3, 4
 ---
+from jina import Flow

 f = Flow().add(uses='executor.yml',
                host='1.2.3.4',